 Employers

 We want employees to bring their “whole selves” to work and to perform at the highest level.
 According to Forbes, disengaged employees can cost U.S. companies up to $550 billion per year.
-Highly engaged teams show 20% greater profitability, and employees who feel their voices heard are 4.6 times more likely to feel empowered to perform their best work.
+Highly engaged teams show 20% greater profitability, and employees who feel their voices are heard are 4.6 times more likely to feel empowered to perform their best work.

 To support employees in being their best, employers who create a supportive, caring environment that encourages relationship building can foster motivation, commitment, resilience, and adaptability to change.
 This allows for more focus on the priorities of the business.